Language selection

 Disclaimer

-This document is intended to guide potential and existing Licensees and System Participants in understanding the licensing process and facilitating the submission of complete applications for a licence.
-This guide is not intended to replace the Remote Sensing Space Systems Act and the Remote Sensing Space Systems Regulations, and in case of any conflict, the Act and Regulations will supersede the guide.
+This guide is intended to provide Licensees and System Participants an understanding of the licensing process and facilitate the submission of a complete licence applications.
+This guide is not intended to replace the Remote Sensing Space Systems Act (RSSSA) and its Regulations, which supersede the guide in the event of any conflict.

 Executive summary

-Such images are obtained through the operation of remote sensing space systems, which are regulated in Canada pursuant to the Remote Sensing Space Systems Act (S.C.
+Such systems are regulated in Canada pursuant to the Remote Sensing Space Systems Act (S.C.
 2005, c.
-45) (RSSSA, the Act) and the Remote Sensing Space Systems Regulations (SOR 2007-66) (RSSSR, the Regulations).
+45) (“the Act”) and the Remote Sensing Space Systems Regulations (SOR 2007-66 ) (“the Regulations”).

 Table of contents